Basic Instinct: Is the Movie Based on a True Story?

 No, ‘Basic Instinct’ is not based on a true story.
 The screenplay was originally written by Joe Eszterhas (‘Big Shots’ and ‘Hearts of Fire’) in 13 days.
 In the years leading up to the film, Eszterhas garnered considerable recognition for writing similar scripts, including films like ‘Blue Thunder,’ ‘Jagged Edge,’ and ‘Betrayed.’
 ‘Basic Instinct’ seems to be the culmination of all his previous works.
 The script drew some attention after it was finished, and that led to a bidding war.
 Ultimately, Eszterhas reportedly sold it to Carolco Pictures for $3 million.

 After Verhoeven came on board to direct the film, his creative vision was so different from Eszterhas that the latter eventually left the production.
-Interestingly, the changes that Verhoeven initially wanted to bring to the script were later discarded by him.
+Interestingly, he later discarded the changes that Verhoeven initially wanted to bring to the script.
 He even called those ideas “undramatic” and ” really stupid.”
 Although several screenwriters worked on the script in the intermediate period, Eszterhas’s original script, with some changes to its visual style and dialogues (including the famous leg-crossing scene, which was the director’s idea), that was ultimately turned into the film.
 Furthermore, only Eszterhas was credited as the film’s scriptwriter.

 The two main characters, however, are based on real people.
 In an interview, Eszterhas spoke about the inspiration behind Nick Curran, whom he met while he was working as a police reporter for Cleveland-based news outlet The Plain Dealer.
 “I met a cop who just liked the action too much,” recalled Eszterhas to the now-defunct Nerve magazine.
 “He was always in the middle of shootings.
 He was a great cop on one level, but on another, you suspected he liked it too much.
 That’s what Nick Curran does in Basic Instinct.
 As Catherine says in the movie, he got too close to the flame.
 He loved the flame.”